-Were you injured recently in a car accident caused by another driver’s negligence?
+Were you injured recently in a car wreck, truck collision, or another accident caused by another driver’s negligence?
 Did someone you love get hurt in a slip-and-fall accident at a local business?
 Did a defective product result in injuries to you or a family member?
 If you recently suffered serious personal injuries in an accident, you may be able to file a claim for compensation.

 At Teddy, Meekins & Talbert, we are dedicated to helping personal injury victims in Western North Carolina.
 We provide personalized representation to each client, and we work tirelessly in pursuit of full and fair settlements and verdicts on behalf of those we represent.
 If you have questions about filing a personal injury claim in North Carolina, talk to one of our experienced attorneys today.